emilv/ArduinoSort/README.md

 ## Do you need help?

-Ask on the official Arduino forum or on Arduino StackExchange.
+Ask on the official [Arduino forum](http://forum.arduino.cc/), on [Arduino StackExchange](http://arduino.stackexchange.com/), or on [Reddit /r/arduino](https://www.reddit.com/r/arduino/).
 Don't forget to google your question first!
 It might have been answered by someone else already.

 ## Benchmarks